mrcook/MetaMarkd/README.md

 ### `authors`

-A list of authors of the work.
+A list of authors of the work, as an array of strings.

     At least one entry is required.

-Each entry must include the following attributes:

-* `name`: The full name of the author.
-* `role`: The role they had in producing the work.
-Usually `aut`.

-Values used for the `role` attribute must be one of those found in the [MARC Relator](https://www.loc.gov/marc/relators/relaterm.html) codes.

 ### `contributors`